 IT’S EASIER TO ASK FORGIVENESS THAN PERMISSION

-Tom and Jody apparently did not think much of the cottonwoods standing in the very front yard of the house across the street from them.
-They talked to a tree service (I surmise from the facts of the case), who told them that the cottonwoods stood in the city right-of-way, so they could have them removed regardless of what neighbors Chris and Jeanne may have thought.
+Tom and Jody apparently did not think much of the cottonwoods standing in the front yard of the house across the street from them.
+They talked to a tree service representative (at least, I surmise as much from the facts of the case), who told them that the cottonwoods stood in the city right-of-way, so they could have them removed regardless of what neighbors Chris and Jeanne may have thought.

 That seems rather extreme: a homeowner on one side of the street can cut trees on the other side of the street.
 And, it turned out, there was a paperwork catch.
 The City of Anchorage ordinance required that one get a permit to “use” the right-of-way.
 “Using” the right-of-way includes cutting down a tree.

 Tom and Jody did not bother getting a permit.
 Neither did the tree service they hired.
 A few months after the fact (probably because neighbors Chris and Jeanne were howling about the missing cottonwoods), the tree service applied for and got an after-the-fact permit.
 After all, as Admiral Hopper famously said, it’s easier to ask for forgiveness than for permission.